 By making tech education more accessible to upcoming grads, we’re aiming to equalize the playing field and maximize the number of students—from all backgrounds and disciplines —equipped to fill the growing tech skills gap.

 Companies have a huge need for people who understand the cloud and have hands-on experience in cloud environments.
-These skills are hard to develop at most colleges and universities, and we want to fill this gap.
+Cloud skills development is difficult at most colleges and universities, and we want to fill this gap.
 More than that: we want to empower students to become life-long learners, and help each of them make a meaningful and immediate impact in their future roles.

 We know that students aren’t the only group that needs better access to tech education.
 This is just the first of many programs we’ll be offering for groups who are historically underrepresented in the technology sector, including women and military veterans.